N-Smith-00/Baseball-Lineup-App/README.md

 # Baseball-Lineup-App
-An app to help set baseball lineups
+A web app to help set baseball lineups